basnight/GitOps_ArgoCD/tf/README.md

 # Provisioning the Amazon EKS cluster using Terraform
 This directory contains the terraform file code, which we can use to provision the **Amazon EKS** cluster.
 In this comprehensive hands-on project, we dive deep into the world of **GitOps and ArgoCD**, demonstrating how to implement these essential DevOps practices step by step by **dockerizing** the application and provisioning the infrastructure using **Terraform**(this repo).

-## 💪Complete Hands-on video tutorial for this project.
+## Complete Hands-on video tutorial for this project.
 Click here 👇
 [![GitOps , ArgoCD, Terraform](https://i9.ytimg.com/vi_webp/LgBnbmfsIdA/mqdefault.webp?v=65001550&sqp=CMyFgqgG&rs=AOn4CLB-7wLlJjUqu2q7dOdDMdQRyQ46TA)](https://youtu.be/LgBnbmfsIdA "GitOps|ArgoCD|Terraform")

 ## Architecture Diagram